 Create your own precedent library

 Collecting information and inspiration, has never been easier, gone are the days of scanning magazine and journal pages and collecting a vast quantities of back issues.
-Particularly with Pinterest, it has never been easier to collect and build your own private libraries of resources and precedents.
+Particularly with Pinterest, it has never been more simple to collect and build your own private libraries of resources and precedents.

 In fact there is not a tool more perfect for it than the platform Pinterest provides; from multiple board and category creation, through to shared boards and group conversations, for architecture in particular Pinterest provides an extremely vast resource.

-Thats not to say however that this is the only method of building your own library, literature still sits firmly at the top of the list, and a private collection of books featuring your favourite architects and architecture, is an invaluable resource to have, that should be slowly built over time.
+That’s not to say however that this is the only method of building your own library, literature still sits firmly at the top of the list, and a private collection of books featuring your favorite architects and architecture, is an invaluable resource to have, that should be slowly built over time.